givemepower8/Phaser3Practices/docs/COC.md

 Keep the queen and healers alive is one of the keys.
 Always watching out on queen's health and danger zones.
 Often the case, when you were deploying other troops or watching other battle field, you saw queen's HP is high so let guard down.
 But a second later, queen got destroyed when entered a danger zone covered by crossfire of long range defence buildings like x-bows within 3 to 4 seconds.

 Air defence and air seeking mine can destroy healers very fast.
 Experts always deploy a balloon or baby dragon first to trigger air seeking mine around.
 Maxed air defence DpS 200, 7.5 seconds kill a healer, one seeking air mine can one shot one healer.
+So experts often launch a balloon first or baby dragon to test.

 Once the queen's HP is very low, use range spell to boost up healers and queen so to speed up the healing process.
+Mark the queen charge danger zone on the map and get prepared when queen enters those area.
 Always watch out queen's health and use rage cover healers and queen if needed when queen enters into a danger zone.
 Or, you can use queen's cloak ability which makes queen disappear for 5 seconds and recover a small portion of HP.
 Queen's ability is better saved when massive DpS is needed.

 One drawback is that 5 healers take up 70 housing space already.
 You only have 210 housing space for others but it's worth it.